What about Health?

 my breeding program.
 Oakwood dogs are shown in national competitions,

-achieve Grand Championships or higher, and earn end titles in activities like
+many achieve Grand Championships or higher, and they earn end titles in

 What is your Breeding Philosophy?